shubhamjain15/shubhamjain15/README.md

 ### Hi there! 👋

-I'm Shubham Jain, a passionate water resources engineer and a PhD candidate at Texas A&M University.
+I'm Shubham Jain, a passionate water resources engineer with a PhD from Texas A&M University in Water Management and Hydrological Science.
 My research focuses on applying machine learning models to solve complex hydrology problems.

-📚 **PhD Candidate** - Currently, I am pursuing my PhD at Texas A&M University, where I am developing interpretable machine learning models to enhance our understanding of hydrological processes.

 💻 **Machine Learning Enthusiast** - I am deeply interested in the application of machine learning techniques to earth system science.
 I believe that AI can revolutionize how we manage and protect our precious water resources.